jessehao05/Strava-Stats/README.md

 - Table with lifetime number of activities, distance, hours, and elevation
 - Table with number of activities, distance, hours, and elevation for each year
-- Histogram showing number of runs (lifetime) at each distance
+- Histogram showing total runs at each distance
+- Histogram showing total runs at each pace
 - Bar chart showing number of runs (lifetime) in each month
 - Pie chart showing number of runs in at each distance class (5 classes: <2, 2-4, 4-6, 6-8, and >8 miles)